Guidelines for Making a Public Record Request

 Public Records Request Form

-Please use this link to the online form to make a public records request (PRR) of the Executive Office of Housing and Community Development (EOHED).
+Please use this link to the online form to make a public records request (PRR) of the Executive Office of Housing and Economic Development (EOHED).